Skip to main content

 • interoperability with external systems

-Because no two organizations manage their assets in exactly the same way, flexibility is the key feature of CMDBuild.
+Because no two organizations manage their assets in the same way, flexibility is the key feature of CMDBuild.
 The system is built to be fully customizable (see CMDBuild features: main mechanisms, CMDBuild features: native features and CMDBuild features: user interfaces) so that the application can be adapted to specific needs.
-Technically, configurability is achieved through extensive use of metadata.
+Technical configurability is achieved through extensive use of metadata.

 Despite its name, CMDBuild is not only a modeling environment for CMDB applications, nor is it limited to managing a database of Configuration Items.